k8mil/indigo/_posts/2016-11-08-improve-your-development-using-charles.md

 Now, make the request again and you should see the Breakpoint-Window.

 With the `Overview` and `Edit Request` tabs.
-Here you're able to edit the request body, link parameters, request method, cookies, headers or even choose the HTTP version.
+Here you're able to edit the request body, query string parameters, request method, cookies, headers or even choose the HTTP version.
 After editing the request just click `Execute` on the bottom.

-After executing when the Charles receive the response we should see the Breakpoint-Window again and now we're ready to edit the response!
+After executing when the Charles receives the response we should see the Breakpoint-Window again and now we're ready to edit the response!

 ![](/assets/posts/charles/edit_response.png)

 By editing the response I mean that you can edit Response Headers and Response Body.
 Also you can check the body and the overview of the request.
 After editing the response, just click the Execute button.
 After that steps, the edited response goes to our device/simulator.

->Note: Remember to set the breakpoint off, when you don't need it anymore because if you don't this the breakpoint will run in every time that request was triggered.
+>Note: Remember to set the breakpoint off, when you don't need it anymore because if you don't this the breakpoint will run every time that request was triggered.

 # Conclusion

-Charles app is a great tool and have many many features.
+Charles app is a great tool and has many many features.
 In my post I focused on the iOS environment, but you can also configure the proxy for your Android Emulator or Android device.
-I described most common usa which I do with Charles app.
+I described most common usages which I do with Charles app.
 To sum up I think that app should take a place in your development tools directory if you work with some web server.